 Whether the cause is running or desk work, tight hips are a common complaint for runners.
 Enter CARs, or controlled articular rotations.
 These movements are dynamic stretches that deliberately move a joint through its full range of motion.
 The desired goal is to return to the joint to its normal ability to move smoothly through its range of motion.

 To be fully effective, you want to maintain control throughout the hip CAR.
 Do not move quickly!
-These can be also done standing; however, a quadruped stance aids in isolation of each hip and can help you keep more control.
+These can also be done standing.